apilaravue/apilaravue/README.md

 11. Run `php artisan key:generate`.
 This generates a secure cipher key for encrypting your data.
 12. Create a database named `__laravelvue`
 13. Run `php artisan migrate --seed`
+14. Run `php artisan passport:install`
+15. Copy the `client secret` of `Client ID: 2` displayed in the terminal
+16. Edit the file `frontend/src/packages/config/backendConnection.js` and change `client_secret` to what you have copied and save the file
 14. Run `php artisan serve`.
 This serves your application to the browser.
 You can also use Homestead, LAMP, WAMP, etc.
 15. Open a new terminal window and CD to apilaravue/frontend.
 16. Run `npm install`.
 This installs all of Vue's dependencies.